Alfresco/docs-alfresco/content-services/7.1/develop/share-ext-points/form-processors.md

 ## Deployment - App Server

-A custom form processor is implemented in Java, which is not suitable for manual installation into an Content Services installation.
+A custom form processor is implemented in Java, which is not suitable for manual installation into a Content Services installation.
 Use a platform/repository JAR project instead.

 ## Deployment All-in-One SDK project